andrew-j-palmer/tickettracker/README.md

 (I have used MySQL on my machine for years and I still needed this update to use the MySQL2 gem)

 Unlike the default SQLite3, MySQL takes a little bit of setup before we can use it here.
-First we need to create an account that the app will use to access the database.
+The database.yml included here has default values for database name and account, we just need to configure MySQL.
+First, we need to create an account that the app will use to access the database.
 To do that, we're going to log into MySQL with:

 mysql -u root -p